 Matt and I write our letters separately, in our own styles.
 Mine are about seven pages and Matt’s letters are about seven words!
 And we don’t read each other’s until the next year.
-Although we write them separately, I realized last night that we both wrote last year about wanting to start a family this year.
+Although we write them separately, I realized last year as we read our letters that we both wrote about wanting to start a family the year before.

-I sat there on the couch reading those words with my husband—the prayers of our hearts on the page from one year ago with my big belly sticking out below the letter.
+I sat there on the couch with my husband reading those words—the prayers of our hearts on the page from the year before with my big belly sticking out below the letter.

-I couldn’t help but fight back the tears at just how faithful God is, year after year.
+And then this year, with a little perfect, rambunctious boy climbing around our feet, we were reminded once again of God’s goodness.
+I can’t help but fight back the tears at just how faithful God is, year after year.